s8sg/faas-flow/README.md

 Full implementation of the above examples are available [here](https://github.com/s8sg/faasflow-example)
 ## Faas-flow Design
 The current design consideration is made based on the below goals
-> 1. Leverage the openfaas platform
+> 1. Leverage the OpenFaaS platform
 > 2. Not to violate the notions of function
 > 3. Provide flexibility, scalability, and adaptability

 #### Just as function as any other
-Faas-flow is deployed and provisioned just like any other openfaas function.
-It allows faas-flow to take advantage of rich functionalities available on Openfaas. `faas-flow` provide an openfaas template and just like any other openfaas function it can be deployed with `faas-cli`
+Faas-flow is deployed and provisioned just like any other OpenFaaS function.
+It allows Faas-flow to take advantage of rich functionalities available on OpenFaaS.
+Faas-flow provide an OpenFaaS template (`faas-flow`) and just like any other OpenFaaS function it can be deployed with `faas-cli`
 ![alt its a function](https://github.com/s8sg/faas-flow/blob/master/doc/design/complete-faas.jpg)

 #### Adapter pattern for zero intrumenttaion in code
 Faas-flow function follows the adapter pattern.
-Here the adaptee is the functions and the adapter is `faas-flow`.
-For each node execution, `faas-flow` handle the calls to the functions.
+Here the adaptee is the functions and the adapter is the flow.
+For each node execution, Faas-flow handle the calls to the functions.
 Once the execution is over, it forwards an event to itself.
 This way the arrangement logic is separated from the functions and is implemented in the adapter.
 Compositions need no code instrumentations, making functions completely independent of the details of the compositions
 ![alt function is independent of composition](https://github.com/s8sg/faas-flow/blob/master/doc/design/adapter-pattern.jpg)

 #### Aggregate pattern as chaining